mrkkrp/markkarpov.com/tutorial/exceptions.md

 To have an extensible group of data types that share a certain property, Haskell has type classes.
-We have already seen that `throw` has the signature with the mysterious `Exception` constraint:
+We have already seen that `throw` has the signature that features the mysterious `Exception` constraint:

 ```haskell
 throw :: Exception e => e -> a
 ```

 Anything that is an instance of `Exception` can be thrown.
-Let us take a look at the type class:
+Let's take a look at the type class:

 ```haskell
 class (Typeable e, Show e) => Exception e where